lbfalvy/orchid/ROADMAP.md

 ## New: Marshall
 Serialization of Orchid data, including code, given customizable sets of serializable foreign items.
 Alternatively, code reflection so that all this can go in the STL

+# Miscellaneous

+## Language server
+A very rudimentary language server to visually indicate what the macros do to your code

+## Type checker
+In the distant hopeful future, I'd like to support a type system